MarkusPalcer/KittyDI/tutorial/README.md

 If you have your own way of creating an instance of a type, you can use `RegisterFactory` to register a function that returns a specific type.
 `RegisterFactory` also has the optional boolean parameter to mark the returned instance as a singleton.
-When you use `RegisterFactory` you need to manually resolve the dependencies, but you know that you can access the kitty even from within a lambda, right?
+When you use `RegisterFactory` you need to manually resolve the dependencies, but you know that you can access KittyDI even from within a lambda, right?
 `RegisterFactory` has two overloaded versions.
 One registers the type that the function returns, the other is a combination of `RegisterImplementation` and `RegisterFactory`: It registers a factory function for a type but also tells the kitten to use that function when an interface is being resolved.

-If you're working with a library that somehow automatically provides you with an instance to use as a singleton, you can give it to the kitty directly using `RegisterInstance<T>`.
+If you're working with a library that somehow automatically provides you with an instance to use as a singleton, you can provide it directly using `RegisterInstance<T>`.
-The kitty will take good care of the instance like it was one of its own litter and return it each time it is resolved.
+KittyDI will store the instance like has just been resolved as a singleton and return it each time it is resolved.
 Similar to `RegisterFactory` there's a version of `RegisterInstance` that registers the instance as implementation of an interface, so it can be resolved using the interface.

 The function you might need to use the least (or not at all for now) is `RegisterType<T>`.